ocean-oss/dask-jupyter-app/README.md

 This app runs a fully-managed Dask cluster of an arbitrary size.
 It also launches a Jupyter instance that is configured to work with the Dask cluster.

-To access the Dask cluster in your notebooks simply use the `DASK_MASTER_ADDRESS` environment variable:
+To access the Dask cluster in your notebooks simply use the `DASK_SCHEDULER` environment variable:

 ~~~
 import os

-os.environ['DASK_MASTER_ADDRESS']
+os.environ['DASK_SCHEDULER']
 ~~~

 ## Included Packages